jinpark-pro/developInSwiftExplorations/README.md

 - Checkpoint
   - Build and run the app.
 The quiz questions should be randomized, while the flash cards display in the same order every time.

+##### Other Possibilities

+- By now, you're familiar enough with the app that you may have had your own ideas about how it should work or how it could be improved.
+- You're experienced enough that you might even want to challenge yourself to take the app to the next level.
+- Here are a few ideas you might want to try out:
+  - **Shuffling options**
+    - There could be a user control for shuffling elements, so that users can control whether the quiz or the flash cards are predictable or randomized.
+    - Would you use a new button for this?
+Or maybe another segmented control?
+How would you update your code?
+  - **Tracking common mistakes**
+    - As the user studies over time, you could keep track of the most commonly missed questions, and then tailor the flash cards to emphasize those elements.
+    - How would you calculate and store that information?
+And how would you use the data to alter the flash card sessions?
+  - **Eliminating learned items**
+    - Some elements are easier to learn than others.
+You could give users a way to remove an element from the flash card stack once they've learned it.
+    - Would you add a button for that?
+How would it affect your data model?
+  - **Multiple-choice mode**
+    - Instead of the free-response style, quizzes could offer a set of multiple-choice answers.
+    - Would you use buttons?
+How would you store the data?
+How would you change your code?
+- These are just a few ways to improve your app.
+If you're enjoying this project, take these ideas or others, and see where you can go.

+##### Designing a Model

+- For the ElementQuiz app, a simple data model of an array of strings is sufficient to enable the app to work as designed.
+- It works for the flash card interface because the string value is both the answer that’s displayed and the name of the image that’s displayed.
+- But if you wanted to build a more complex app, you might create a ChemicalElement struct to contain more information:

+  - ```swift
+      struct ChemicalElement {
+          let symbol: String
+          let name: String
+          let atomicWeight: Int
+          let imageName: String
+      }
+    ```

+- The data model above could support things like quizzing on more than the element name.
+- It could also allow the name of the image to be different from the name of the element that’s displayed in the user interface.
+- You could make quizzes that have longer answers, even phrases.
+- This data model would also be one way to support multiple-choice answers.
+- When building apps, developers often need to make decisions such as these.
+  - In the ElementQuiz app, there’s a trade-off between the simplicity of a single string and the structure and functionality of a custom type.
+  - When the demands of the app change, you might need to change the data model as part of your refactoring.

+##### Looking Back

+- If you examine ViewController carefully, you can still see some of your earliest code peeking through.
+Check out lines like: `var currentElementIndex = 0` and `let image = UIImage(named: elementName)`
+- So your ElementQuiz app is not completely different from your starting point.
+  - You can think of your development process in this project as evolving the app from a simple, single-celled organism to a breathing, complex animal with a nervous system.
+Feels good, doesn't it?
+- Making an app is a process of constant creation:
+  - something from nothing—or rather, from the ideas, goals, and emotions that are inside your head.
+  - Creating apps is not quite like anything else in the world, and the satisfaction you get from building an app and sending it into the world is just as special.
+- Enjoy this feeling!
+It's a reward for all the hard work, thinking, debugging, and persistence you applied.
+- App developers get other rewards, too, but this one is all your own—nobody can take it from you.
+Delight in your successes, which can help you through the tough times when nothing seems to work.

+##### Summary

+- In this lesson, you created a sophisticated app.
+You followed several important app development patterns that helped you along the way.
+- Model-View-Controller
+  - You modeled your app's state with a handful of properties.
+  - Even though you didn't have a separate file for your models, you used them to fully describe what the app was doing at any given time.
+  - Then you wrote controller logic to manipulate that state and modify your interface to match, and respond to UI events by updating the model.
+- Incremental development
+  - By developing step by step, you were able to work on the app in manageable chunks.
+  - Rather than trying to build the whole thing all at once, you had something that would run at the end of each step.
+  - You've followed this practice before, but this project has highlighted just how important it is when you're building a complex app.
+- Single-path UI updates
+  - Your code was organized so that you could reason about its behavior.
+  - You could use your state model to set up the UI all in one place, avoiding the problem of hunting down UI bugs all over your code.
+- Refactoring
+  - You periodically rearranged your code to keep it organized.
+  - Without refactoring, you would have had to add fixes and functionality by bolting on code in awkward ways.
+  - And you could never hope to achieve code that's easy to read.
+  - This is also a skill you've practiced in past projects, but it was especially important in this one.
+- Describing bugs
+  - By describing in detail exactly how to reproduce an error in the app, you forced yourself to think clearly about how the bug might have happened, which gave you a clue about how to solve it.
+  - And if you were working on a team, you would have enabled your teammates to understand the bugs and to help to fix them.